FerretDB/FerretDB/website/blog/2024-06-05-run-mongodb-workloads-aiven-postgresql.md

 ```

 Awesome!
-Now let's go ahead to run a couple of MongoDB operations using FerretDB.
+Now you can go ahead to run some MongoDB operations on FerretDB.

 ### Perform MongoDB operations on FerretDB